For someone living in Saudi Arabia, Iqama is an essential identity document that they must carry with them.

 You need the following documents to issue an Indian newborn’s passport in KSA.

-- The Ahwal Madani issued the original Birth certificate of the newborn with its original English translation.
+- The original Birth certificate of the newborn was issued by the Ahwal Madani with its original English translation.

-- Copy of the Birth Registration Certificate along with its original English translation.
+- A copy of the Birth Registration Certificate along with its original English translation.

 - Three recent passport-size photographs of 2-inch x 2-inch with white background (Please go to photo specifications for more information).